-The paper examines in some detail Ficino's relation to concept of λόγοι σπερματικοί, literally ‘seminal reasons’, discussed in his Platonic and Scholastic sources.
-For instance, Ficino uses such terms as semina rerum, semina formarum, rationes seminales, seminarium mundi, ratio seminaria mundi to indicate the links between species in matter and ideas in mind.
-Ficino supposes that the World-Soul, producing specific forms and powers of lower things, makes them through her own seminal reasons, which remain in touch with celestial and supercelestial entities.
-Probably, it is Plotinus who legitimates Ficino’s use of the concept of seminal reasons although, historically, it is the concept of Stoicism.
-Employing ‘seeds’ as a metaphor for ideas, Plotinus criticizes strongly the Stoic concept of seminal reasons, according to which seminal formative principles are corporeal and immanent to the things.
-Ficino’s use of embryological metaphors and direct analogies between the action of generating force in the human body and in the ‘body’ of the world serves to explain how a purely intelligible essence (the World-Soul) produces material things.
-In the paper, I argue that the ‘seminal reasons’ as metaphysical intermediaries should be related to other well-known metaphysical intermediaries in Ficino’s philosophy (spiritus, daemones)
+The paper examines in some detail Ficino’s relation to the concept of λόγοι σπερματικοί, literally ‘seminal reasons’, discussed in his Ancient and Christian sources.
+The concept was used metaphysically to indicate the links between species in matter and ideas in mind but its connotations made it useful for embryological discussion.
+Ficino supposes that the World Soul producing specific forms and powers of lower things makes them through her own seminal reasons, which remain in touchwith celestial and supercelestial entities.
+It is probably Plotinus who legitimates Ficino’s use of the concept of seminal reasons, although historically, it is a concept of Stoicism.
+Employing ‘seeds’ as a metaphor for ideas, Plotinus strongly criticizes the Stoic concept of seminal reasons, according to which seminal formative principles are corporeal and immanent to the things.
+Ficino’s use of embryological metaphors and direct analogies between the action of generating force in the human body and inthe ‘body’ of the world serves to explain how a purely intelligible essence (the World Soul) produces material things.
+However, Plotinus, in contrast to Ficino, never gives such detailed attention to the discussion of the purely material conditions of conception, such as the combination of moisture and heat.
+Peripathetic natural philosophyand the natural philosophy of Proclus provide a more adequate background for the medical and astrological reasoning in some parts of Ficino’s De vita.
+In the paper, I arguethat the ‘seminal reasons’ as metaphysical intermediaries should be related to other well-known metaphysical intermediaries in Ficino’s philosophy (spiritus, vis, virtus).

 The aim of the article is to reveal new concepts and models, systems of argumentation, rethinking of main categories, orientation to new social disciplines and self-reflection in different directions of the world history in the 21st century.